rachaelchung/dispatched2/README.md

 - **Dashboard view** — timeline organized by Overdue / Today / Days of the Week / Later / Undated
 - **Calendar view** — custom monthly grid with task indicators
 - **Polling** — dashboard updates every 2.5s when chat is active
+- **Themes** - use some custom themes to make your dashboard your own!

 ---